Glokc0ma/SD-Maid-Pro/Setup.md

 On some devices the `Documents` app that opens after pressing the orange entry is empty.
 No storage can be chosen despite having clicked `Show sdcards`.
 This means that your ROM (not SD Maid) does not correctly recognize your extra storage.
 A few Galaxy (S7/Note4) have this issue, seems to depend on how/when the sdcard was setup.

 #### Known solutions
-* Make sure that the app `com.android.externalstorage` has not been disabled.
+* Make sure that the app `External Storage (com.android.externalstorage)` has not been disabled.
 * Formatting the sdcard.
 Possibly removing and reinserting the sdcard.
 * Note: Currently due to a bug in SD Maid this skip can not be stepped.
 Update 4.1.4 will fix this soon ([#352](https://github.com/d4rken/sdmaid-public/issues/352)).